jefflund/website/content/posts/ycm.md

 +++
-title = "Vim Plugin of the Day: YouCompleteMe" description = "YouCompleteMe is easily the best auto-complete engine for Vim \
+title = "Vim Plugin of the Day: YouCompleteMe" description = """YouCompleteMe is easily the best auto-complete engine for \
-in existence.
+Vim in existence.
 With this plugin, Vim becomes a full-powered IDE.""" date = "2013-07-19" draft = true
 +++